Budesonide Side Effects

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking budesonide:More common
+You should check with your doctor immediately if any of these side effects occur when taking budesonide:More common

 - Bruising easily